-It’s a technology that has become even more ubiquitous with the advent of Bluetooth Low-energy or BLE.
+It’s a technology that has become even more ubiquitous with the advent of Bluetooth Low-energy (BLE).
 This is because BLE has the following benefits:

-- Requires very little power to operate for long period of time
+- Requires very little power to operate for a long period of time

 - Works in “noisy” electronic environments